MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/segmented-controls.md

 ms.date: 03/16/2017
 ---

-# Working with Segmented Controls
+# Working with tvOS Segmented Controls in Xamarin

-_This article covers designing and working with Segmented Controls inside of a Xamarin.tvOS app._

 A Segmented Control provides a set of linear elements, each of which can contain an icon or text, and is used to provide a set of related choices to the user.